When it comes to making extra money online doing short tasks, Amazon mechanical Turk is one of the most popular sites.

 - As a worker (if you’re interested in doing the task) complete the task.

 - Employer approves or rejects the completed work.

 - If approved, the pay is deposited into your Amazon account.

 - You can either deposited to your bank account or use it to shop on Amazon.com.

 Mturk has its own unique terms for some words and phrases that knowing them will help you get going faster.

 - Hit – A task/gig that you get paid to complete.

 - Requester – The client/employer, who posts a job and pays you to do it.

 - Worker – The freelancer who works on hits.

-- Say a company/website has thousands of images in archive.
+- Say a company/website has thousands of images in their archive.
 They want to organize these images so people can find them by searching with related terms and keywords.
-They go on Mturk and ask you to look at each image (as many as you want/can) and describe it in ten words or so for $0.07.
+They go on Mturk and ask you to look at each image (as many as you want/can) and describe each in ten words or so for $0.07.